elzed/guessing-game/README.md

 Correct answers are tracked and reported at end of game.
 Answer is styled in red color and written to the document instead of via alert.

 Function added to reuse code during questioning.

+Correct answers printed to the DOM at end of game.